kwresilo/ubcc1pi/ubcc1pi_standalone/README.md

 config.files.overlaysFileName = "/path/to/my/file.root";
 ```

-To run a macro with your custom configuration just pass it as the first argument
+To run a macro with your custom configuration just pass it as the first argument.
+Please note that macros can create files and plots in the
+current directory so you should navigate to a suitable directory before running a macro.
 ```
-ubcc1pi_macros::RunFullAnalysis(config);
+ubcc1pi_macros::PrintConfig(config);
 ```

 If you want to change the default configuration, then just modify [ubcc1pi_standalone/Objects/Config.h](ubcc1pi_standalone/Objects/Config.h).